eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-The LSPs are expected to provide feedback on the ARF as they develop and interact with Relying Party services, Qualified or non-qualified Electronic Attestations of Attributes (Q)EAA Providers, Person Identification Data (PID) Providers, Qualified and non-Qualified Trust Service Providers and Users in meaningful interactions under the proposed use cases.
+The LSPs are expected to provide feedback on the ARF as they develop and interact with Relying Party services, Qualified or non-qualified Electronic Attestations of Attributes (Q)EAA Providers, Person Identification Data (PID) Providers, Qualified and non-qualified Trust Service Providers and Users in meaningful interactions under the proposed use cases.

 ### 1.4 Definitions